Skip to contents

 * `single`: an `ALE` object of ALE calculations on the full dataset without bootstrapping.

 * `boot`: a list of bootstrapped ALE data and statistics.
-This element is not an `ALE` object; it is in a special internal format.
+This element is not an `ALE` object; it uses a special internal format.

 boot_data